 Office of Transformation and Innovation (OTI)

-In response to recommendations from the Sunset Advisory Commission and legislation enacted by the 84th Texas Legislature (2015), the Health and Human Services (HHS) System was reorganized to produce a more efficient, effective, and responsive system.
+In response to recommendations from the Sunset Advisory Commission and legislation enacted by the 84th Texas Legislature (2015), Health and Human Services (HHS) was reorganized to produce a more efficient, effective, and responsive system.
 These extensive changes are commonly referred to as "Transformation."
 Although the organizational changes required by statute are largely complete, the Office of Transformation and Innovation (OTI) works to promote and enable an efficient, accountable, and data-driven organization as envisioned by the Legislature.

-OTI’s divisions collaborate with all areas of the Health and Human Services Commission (HHSC) and the Department of State Health Services (DSHS) to identify, develop and implement transformative and improvement initiatives across HHS.
+OTI’s divisions collaborate with all areas of the Health and Human Services Commission (HHSC) and the Department of State Health Services (DSHS) to identify, develop, and implement transformative and improvement initiatives across HHS.
 OTI provides expertise in the following areas:

-• Identifying, implementing and supporting process and system improvements.
+• Identifying, implementing, and supporting process and system improvements.

 • Facilitating coordination across HHS agencies and divisions.

-• Promoting a culture of continuous improvement through training, consultative services and technical support to build process improvement expertise throughout HHS.
+• Promoting a culture of continuous improvement through training, consultative services, and technical support to build process improvement expertise throughout HHS.

 • Applying a structured approach to change management to promote participation and buy-in.